How Much Does Basement Waterproofing Cost?

 Interior Water Drainage

-In some cases, it makes the most sense to control water rather than waterproof.
+In some cases, it makes the most sense to control water rather than just waterproofing a basement.
 For those applications, adding some interior water drainage methods might do the trick.
 This usually includes excavating a small trench (around 6 to 8 inches deep and wide) that slopes to a drain or a sump pump.
+Otherwise drainage pipes can be added to the walls for $0.95 to $2.80 per linear foot to direct water to the sump pump.

 Homeowners might not want to hear it, but their landscaping could be doing more harm than good.
 And even if it isn’t the cause of a flooded basement, some well-planned regrading can help reduce the issue.
-Regrading the landscaping around a home can help the home shed water away from the foundation before it can soak in.
+Hiring one of the best landscaping companies to regrade the landscaping around a home can help the home shed water away from the foundation before it can soak in.
 This can go a long way toward waterproofing a basement, but it takes special engineering skills and knowledge of soils and aggregates.
-A typical grading job can cost between $971 and $2,990.
+The first step is removing any standing water in the yard, which costs $1,000 to $3,000.
+After that, a typical grading job can cost between $1,400 and $5,200.

 Gutter and Downspout Additions